HadrienG/tutorials/docs/metavir.md

 # Viral Metagenome from a dolphin sample: hunting for a disease causing virus

-In this tutorial you will learn how to investigate metagenomic data and retrieve draft genome from an assembled metagenome.
+In this tutorial you will learn how to investigate metagenomics data and retrieve draft genome from an assembled metagenome.

 We will use a real dataset published in 2017 in a study in dolphins, where fecal samples where prepared for viral metagenomics study.